 The political news website cautions against reading too much into the differences between the two major parties.

-Warsaw will still defend the use of coal, resist accepting migrants, be suspicious of Russia and the euro and keen to rely on the US and NATO for its security.
+Warsaw will still defend the use of coal, resist accepting migrants, be suspicious of Russia and the euro and keen to rely on NATO and the United States for its security.

 But if the past is any indication, the tone of Polish government could become very different.